-Coverage of these situations, whether in the U.S. or overseas, presents difficult challenges and usually requires special care.
-No single statement or guideline can begin to cover every situation that we may report on.
+Coverage of these situations presents difficult challenges.
 The following are intended to guide you in exercising your best judgment.

 - The event should be characterized as accurately as possible.
-Before labeling an event a "riot" or "terrorism," or referring to someone as a "terrorist," you should discuss it with your senior editors and managers, and if necessary, with News Center managers or the Editor for News Standards and Best Practices. - Keep in mind the possibility that a hostage taker may be able to see, hear, or try to manipulate VOA's coverage.
-Consider whether describing or showing the actions or movements of law enforcement officers could tip off the hostage taker or barricaded person. - DO NOT put yourself in a position where you could be playing a role in the incident.
-VOA staff should NEVER attempt to contact a hostage or hostage taker.
+Before labeling an event a "riot" or "terrorism," or referring to someone as a "terrorist," you should discuss it with your senior editors and managers, and if necessary, with News Center managers or the News Standards and Best Practices Editor. - It's possible that a hostage taker may be able to see, hear, or try to manipulate VOA's coverage.
+Describing or showing the actions or movements of law enforcement officers could tip off the hostage taker or barricaded person. - DO NOT put yourself in a position where you could be playing a role in the incident.
+VOA staff should NEVER attempt to contact a hostage or a hostage taker.
 This could endanger a hostage and interfere with rescue efforts.
 It could also possibly subject you to criminal liability.
-You should not attempt to make or receive telephone calls from a hostage or barricade situation or from nearby homes or businesses. - When reporting on these situations, avoid speculation about the hostage taker, his or her motives, demands, or state of mind.
-If a guest speculates about these issues, the host should point out that VOA has not verified what the guest has just said, and move the conversation away from such speculation.
+You should not make or receive telephone calls from a hostage or barricade situation or from nearby homes or businesses. - Avoid speculation about the hostage taker, his or her motives, demands, or state of mind.
+If a guest speculates about these issues, the host or reporter should point out that VOA has not verified that statement and move the conversation away from such speculation.